puppetlabs/workshop-bolt-compliance/exercises/03-managing-inventory-yaml-file.md

 - Save inventory.yaml

-- From your command shell (esure you are in the boltshop directory), run `bolt inventory show --targets all`
+- From your command shell (ensure you are in the boltshop directory), run `bolt inventory show --targets all`

 Sample Output: